LBaaS/lbaas-api/lbaas-tenant-api.md

 ## Features Currently Not Implemented or Supported
 The following features are not supported.

-1. Node 'weight' values are not implemented
+1. Node 'weight' values are not supported.

-2. Passing node 'condition' on node create will not be honored, all new nodes will be set in ENABLED condition state
+2. Passing node 'condition' on node create will not be honored, all new nodes will be set in ENABLED condition state.

-3. IPV6 support is not implemented
+3. IPV6 address types are not supported.

+4. HTTPS protocol for load balancers are not supported.